atlas0fd00m/CanCat/README.md

 The goals of CanCat are to provide:
 * a way to capture and transmit messages on an arbitrary CAN bus (whatever the speed, as supported by hardware)
-* an architecture for analyzing messages and identifying what is what
+* an architecture for analyzing and identifying messages on a CAN bus
 * a manner for data to be shared (Ford sends different messages from GM, Saab, Toyota, Honda, Hyundai, Kia, etc.) (either in the form of lookup tables or in the form of accessor codes.)